The Neighborhood Gardener – July

 Begonias are a popular bedding plant that can provide striking color in the landscape throughout the year, and handle shade quite well.
 The begonia family contains more than 1,300 species and hybrids, but the begonias that do best in the landscape generally fall into three groups: wax begonias, cane or angel-wing begonias, and rhizomatous begonias.
 These tropical plants can be grown in USDA Hardiness Zones 8b to 11.
 If you live in a cooler part of the state, be sure to protect your outdoor begonias from frost.
 More

 Florida lawns can face challenges from a variety of sources, including tropical sod webworms.
 These pests are most active from spring to fall, so we’re right in the middle of the time of their potential damage.
-Find out more about these hungry caterpillars, as well as how active Master Gardeners can help a UF graduate student conducting research on tropical sod webworms.
+Find out more about these hungry caterpillars, as well as how active Master Gardener volunteers can help a UF graduate student conducting research on tropical sod webworms.
 More

 Deep in the midst of summer is the perfect time to sing the wonders of greenery, but it was back in winter when Pantone announced the Color of the Year as Greenery.
 Gardeners are well aware that greenery is, as Pantone put it, "nature’s neutral."
 Greenery in the garden can create the perfect backdrop for your statement plants, or it can shine on its own as a delightful and inspirational force.
 More